ANTIDARK

 Consider lumens and kelvin

 It’s also important to consider both brightness (measured in lumens) and colour temperature (measured in kelvin), as these factors have a significant impact on functionality and the ambience created.
-In the past, it was common to assess a bulb’s brightness based on its wattage, but with the advent of LED technology, this method has become outdated.
+In the past, it was common to assess a bulb’s brightness based on its wattage, but with LED technology, this method has become outdated.

 LEDs use fewer watts to produce the same brightness as traditional light bulbs, which conversely use many watts.
 This makes watts a less relevant indicator of brightness.
 Instead, you should look at lumens, which is a more accurate measure of how much light a bulb actually emits.